 Let’s start a different conversationSupporting Small to Medium Enterprise advisors and their business owner clients towards better mental health

-A free training and research program from Deakin Business School.
+A professional development and research program from Deakin Business School.
 It’s all about giving business advisers skills in building trust and confidence to support their small business clients through mentally difficult moments and decisions.
-So far, almost 4000 business advisors have joined.
+So far, more than 4300 business advisors have joined.

 What you get out of the Counting on U Training Program